Inverse Optimization: Theory and Applications: Applications in Estimation Problems

 \paragraph{Forward model.}

-Let $y$ be a variable describing the amount of electricity consumption.
-Given a price $p_t$ at time period $t$, we assume that an agent's electricity consumption behaviour is the solution to an ``unobserved'' constrained utility maximization problem
+Let $y$ be a variable representing a level of electricity consumption.
+Given a price $p_t$ at time period $t$, we assume that an agent's electricity consumption behaviour is the solution to an unobserved constrained utility maximization problem

-where $u_t(y)$ is the agent's utility function and $(l_t, r_t)$ represent known upper and lower bounds on consumption defined by physical properties such as building thermal dynamics \citep{fernandez2021forecasting}, or operational constraints such as building temperature settings \citep{fernandez2021forecasting, saez2016data, saez2017short} and electric vehicle charging levels \citep{fernandez2019ev}.
+where $u_t(y)$ is the agent's utility function and $(l_t, r_t)$ represent known lower and upper bounds on consumption defined by physical properties such as building thermal dynamics \citep{fernandez2021forecasting}, or operational constraints such as building temperature settings \citep{saez2016data} and electric vehicle charging levels \citep{fernandez2019ev}.
 We assume that the utility function is a stepwise function

 where each ``step" has equal width $s$ for a total of $I$ steps.
 Furthermore, we assume that $c_{i}^t \geq c^t_{j}$ for all $i < j$, which implies that the marginal utility is non-increasing in the consumption amount.
 With this function, model~\eqref{model:elec_cons_init} can be rewritten as a linear program